 In Power Apps you can also use the backup option to keep a copy of all your apps in an Environment.

-The option only exists when you have created a CDS database.
+The option only exists when you have created a Common Data Service database.

 And your backup will be created.
 When this is done successfully you will get a green bar confirming the success.

 When you click on the see your backups or on the Restore link in the menu you will get to your overview of the backup that you have created so far.

-using the restore option you can now restore your apps to your environment.
+Using the restore option you can now restore your apps to your environment.
 Of course you will need to be careful with this.
 It is quite easy to overwrite an app.